For more than a decade I’ve ranted about the ridiculous

 The harvest festival.

 Nearly every culture celebrates the harvest.
 Agrarian cultures especially.
-Whenever you harvest your crops, once the job’s finally done, you kick back, enjoy the fruits of your labor and the fat of your land, and celebrate.
-Even though far fewer first-worlders are in agro-business than they’ve ever been.
+Once you harvest your crops, once the job’s finally done, you kick back, enjoy the fruits of your labor and the fat of your land, and celebrate.
+Even though far fewer first-worlders work in agriculture than ever.
+(I own stock in agribusinesses… but no, that doesn’t count.)
 But hey, whatever excuse we can get to eat a lot and celebrate.

 The Celts didn’t wear costumes for their harvest festivals.
 Heck, neither do Americans, other than the school pageants where kids might dress as the Plymouth colonists or the Wampanoags.
 (Me, I wanted to dress as an Indian so we could make those cool paper-bag vests.
-Yeah, I grew up in a time when white kids could dress as Indians for an official school function, and nobody but nonwhites were bothered by it.)
+White kids dressing as Indians for Thanksgiving in the San Francisco Bay Area: Yeah, I’m that old.)

 There was food.
 Including sweets, ’cause of course.
 No door-to-door hunt for candy.
 No pranks.
 Yes pumpkins; no, they weren’t carved into wacky faces, but eaten.
 Bonfires and ghost stories?
 Sure, but those happen every time people celebrate at night.
 Halloween resembles Samhain about as much as Cinco de Mayo resembles Memorial Day: They only thing they have in common is beer.
 And every holiday has beer.

 Despite neo-Pagan claims, Samhain wasn’t a religious holiday but a secular one.
 The harvest was done, and people wanted to party.
-As you should!—after months of dried and preseved and stale food, now you can eat some fresh stuff.
+As you should!—after months of dried and preseved and stale food, now you can eat something fresh.
 The Celts harvested their crops, lit bonfires, enjoyed their food, and partied like it’s 199.
 Then they butchered the rest of the animals they’d need to eat over winter, stockpiled the rest of the grain, and got ready for the world to get cold.

 Samhain was a secular holiday—and the Pagans have Paganized it.
 Most Pagans grew up Christian, then grew tired of dead religion and bad Christians, and switched religions.
 (I don’t blame them; dead religion sucks.)
 But because they’re burnt out on Christian traditions, Pagans tend to reject any tradition.
 Samhain observances vary from group to group, and about they only thing they have in common is bonfires.
 If that; whenever the bonfires get “too traditional” for their comfort, they actually skip the bonfires.